losndu/PWA-finished/README.md

-inished files of tutorial that demonstrates how to create a simple PWA ready website by DevKaizen.
+Finished files of tutorial that demonstrates how to create a simple PWA ready website by DevKaizen.